briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # OS Vulnerabilities
-- OS software are made up of millions lines of code.
+- OS software is made up of millions lines of code.
 The more code the higher chance there is a vulnerability

     #### Best Practices
     - Always update OS either monthly or on-demand